 The Town of Didsbury participates in regular disaster preparedness scenarios and provides training for all Town of Didsbury staff.
 In addition to having an Emergency Plan, the Town of Didsbury has a separate Pandemic Preparedness Plan.
 This plan is put in place to ensure all essential services are maintained when we are faced with severe staff shortages.

 In the event of a disaster such as a tornado, snowstorm or even a train derailment, the Town of Didsbury would like to ensure its residents are equipped with the information they need to make the right decisions.
 It is important that Town residents be prepared as well by having food, heat, and shelter for at least 72 hours.

-For more information on Emergency Preparedness, visit http://www.aema.gov.ab.ca/.
+For more information on Emergency Preparedness, from the Province of Alberta, visit here http://www.aema.gov.ab.ca/.